1989: the debut of EGM and GamePro

 Until these two mags came along, it was really hard to find video game magazines in my area.
 There was something about GamePro and EGM that just seemed to click with people and more really good magazines started to come along.
 If it weren't for their strong sales, I don't know if we would've had a chance to see GamePlayers or Tips and Tricks on store shelves here.
 As good as it was then, Nintendo Power was only something that came in the mail and I didn't see it in stores until a few years after GamePro and EGM hit it big.
 There were great magazines before this but 1989 seems to be the breakout year for video game magazines.

 These books had a big influence on me, too.
-ScrollBoss was built from my love of certain types of action games but it's foundation was the inseparable influence of these two magazines that told me about those games.
+ScrollBoss was built from my love of certain types of action games, but its foundation was the inseparable influence of these two magazines that told me about those games.
 When I started modifying my old reviews, they started to look more and more like a combination of the two books just because my brain told me that's what reviews should look like from the use of the game logo at the top to the summary and attribute-based ratings and review summary at the bottom.
 The infamous fake screenshot in EGM of Sonic the Hedgehog running down the snowy, exploding hill from Strider's second stage started my desire to mess around with pre-existing game graphics which eventually led to a section on this site that some people like.
 One of my main motivations in making custom sprites, whether they're edited from older sprites or from scratch, is to make you wonder what would really happen if certain characters were in games or formats that they were never in.
 They're like little EGM April Fool's Jokes and led to at least one professional website using that KoF Jimmy Lee edit in graphic for a story about Double Dragon Advance.
 In fact, the first thing that I ever had published was this envelope art in the January 1993 issue of EGM.
-While it's scary that I've been drawing Tyris Flare's abs longer than some of the people have been alive, it shouldn't be much of a surprise.
+So, yeah, I've been drawing Golden Axe fan art that long.

 Return to top of the top of the page